-Still, even the shortest timeframe of 18.6 days is a while for candidates to be waiting.
-In fact, two-thirds of IT candidates say they would lose interest in a position if there was no follow-up within two weeks.
+Even the shortest timeframe of 18.6 days is a while for candidates to be waiting, when two-thirds of IT candidates say they would lose interest in a position if there was no follow-up within two weeks.
 If you need NetSuite professionals fast, we can find you an employee in 24 hours for contractor roles, and 48 hours for permanent roles.

 4. Look for talent in the right places

 The cost of a bad hire can be at least 30% of the candidate’s annual salary.
 One thing that can greatly reduce the risk of a poor fit is making sure you’re looking in the right places to find the skills you need.
 While websites like Indeed.com often have a wide pool of talent, these aren’t always the best places to look for IT candidates.
 If you really want top NetSuite talent, try social media platforms like LinkedIn or specialist IT recruitment agencies.

 5. Give genuine benefits and pay your staff well